 Distribution : Kerala

 The members of the Theeram committee – a group of local fishermen that came together after reading an article in “The Hindu”, kept a note of the turtles regularly observed.
 Among them was a female turtle with a damaged flipper who nested in the same spot (Jayakumar 2000).
-The fisherman kept a check on her eggs as they were unaware of the basic biology of sea turtles they assumed the time take for hatching of the eggs is similar to a poultry egg – 32 days.
-They figured that was not the case when they dug out the eggs only to find them unhatched.
+The fisherman kept a check on her eggs and, as they were unaware of the basic biology of sea turtles, they assumed that the time taken for hatching of the eggs would be similar to a poultry egg – 32 days.
+However, they learnt that that was not the case when they dug out the eggs only to find them unhatched.
 They then observed and checked the development of the eggs every week till the hatching day.

 In the 1920s, T.H.
 Cameron, the DSP of Quilon, was interested in collecting specimens of marine species and made enormous efforts to obtain a leatherback specimen.
-This was how he got to document the fact that by 1915, the numbers were declining and approximately 40 leatherbacks were caught annually at the turn of the century.
+This was how he got to document that, by 1915, the numbers were declining and approximately 40 leatherbacks were caught annually at the turn of the century.

 During Satish Bhaskar’s survey of the Kerala coast in the early 1980s, he found that the coast was lined by a seawall and was unsuitable for turtle nesting.
 He also noted that turtles and eggs were both consumed regularly on the southern coast.
 Leatherback turtle meat was consumed in southern Kerala but there was no evidence of turtle fishery.
 Leatherback strandings were reported from Vizhinjam but there were no reports of nesting leatherbacks.